kanji-karanja/IEBC_project/README.md

 1. National Identification Card/passport
 2. Information: where the person wants to vote from. **not Implemented**
 3. IEBC Personnel will fill out the following information:
-  A. First name
+  1. First name
-  B. Second name
+  2. Second name
-  C. Third name
+  3. Third name
-  D. ID number
+  4. ID number
-  E. District
+  5. District
-  F. Division
+  6. Division
-  G. Location
+  7. Location
-  H. Sub Location
+  8. Sub Location
-  I. Ward
+  9. Ward
-  J. Constituency
+  10. Constituency
-  K. County
+  11. County
-  L. Gender
+  12. Gender
 4. We shall use: looping,

 ### Procedure